techidaily/site-win-extraordinary/source/_posts/how-patience-and-discipline-influence-your-journey-in-long-term-daytrader-success-insights-for-mt4-traders.md

 [Discipline in trading](https://tools.techidaily.com/mt4copier/products/) is like the compass guiding a traveler through uncharted territories.
 It’s the adherence to a set of rules and strategies, providing structure and consistency to trading decisions.
 This steadfast approach ensures traders stay on course, even amidst market uncertainties.
 Discipline acts as a shield against emotional reactions, helping traders stick to their well-thought-out plans and avoid impulsive moves.
 It cultivates a mindset of resilience, enabling traders to stay focused on long-term goals, ultimately paving the way for success in the financial markets.

-## Patience: The Key to Long-Term Success

 <!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/8dH3yHH9IX8?si=geiW5KbIljSFT9pz" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/d-COuhPT5mk?si=wLZU6jkkAdJuAn6h" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
 <!-- affiliate ads end -->

+## Patience: The Key to Long-Term Success

 ### Defining Patience in Trading